Installation

 and a kernel called Julia nodeps 0.7

 (if you are using Julia 0.7) will be installed (will show up in your main Jupyter kernel menu) that lets you open notebooks with this flag.
+Note that the default kernel that IJulia installs passes the --project=@.

 You can also install kernels to run Julia with different environment variables, for example to set JULIA_NUM_THREADS